 - Data Dragon has a good overview of what to learn.
 Probably best for an older child.

-- Music Theory for Beginners has 22 lessons that cover all the major music theory topics from reading notes and rhythm to basic harmony.
+- Music Theory Helper has all the major music theory topics from reading notes and rhythm to basic harmony.
 The app includes several interactive controls that make learning to read and play music fun and easy.
-It also has over 2,000 questions of varying difficulty to test the users knowledge.

 - Music for Little Mozarts was developed for the preschool age group (ages 4-6).
 It features games that help kids learn about the piano.